Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Application

-First, although the application involves a staged design\footnote{This is often referred to as staggered adoption in the economics literature (e.g., see \cite{callaway2021difference}).}, with multiple cutoff dates to accommodate heterogeneous exposure of live hosts to the Zhihu Live feature, the authors, in Appendix E, pool all samples to estimate an overall effect.
-For presentational clarity, we implement this as our main replication and further aggregate all pre-treatment periods\footnote{The cutoff date for the intervention is May 2016, with the matching point defined as the one-year window prior to this date.
-Following their approach, we also restrict the analysis to users who provided at least one answer before the matching point. } and all post-treatment periods\footnote{This application has multiple (monthly-based) post-treatment periods until May 2018, and the authors averaged all those periods to one period to get an estimate of ATT.} into a canonical DiD framework with a single pre-treatment and a single post-treatment period.
-Second, for time varying covariates, we take the average of these covariates over the relevant years and treat them as time invariant covariates\footnote{Regarding the covariate tenure which is a consecutive index, after collapsing pre and post-treatment periods into two time points, we take its pre-treatment value as the baseline.}.
+First, although the application involves a staged design, with multiple cutoff dates to accommodate heterogeneous exposure of live hosts to the Zhihu Live feature, the authors, in Appendix E, pool all samples to estimate an overall effect.
+For presentational clarity, we adopt this pooled specification as our primary replication strategy.
+Following their set-up, we also take the main cutoff date May 2016 as the intervention date $T=0$, and define the pre-treatment window as the 12 months preceding the intervention\footnote{Following their approach, we also restrict the analysis to users who provided at least one answer before this point.}.
+We further aggregate all post-treatment periods into a single post-treatment period\footnote{This application has multiple (monthly-based) post-treatment periods until May 2018, but the authors averaged all those periods to one period to get an estimate of ATT.}.
+Second, for time varying covariates, we take the average of these covariates over the relevant periods and treat them as time invariant covariates.